yavijava/yavijava/README.txt

 WHAT IS INCLUDED?
 Everything is packaged into one Jar file, including the Java source code, binary, sample code, license.
-Version 2.0 includes a high performance web service engine which is 15+ times faster in loading and 4+ faster in de-serialization than AXIS with only 1/4 of the size, and many other features.
+Version 2.0+ includes a high performance web service engine which is 15+ times faster in loading and 4+ faster in de-serialization than AXIS with only 1/4 of the size, and many other features.
 Find out more at project home.

 HOW TO GET STARTED?
-To get started, check out the project tutorial at: http://vijava.sf.net.
+To get started, check out the 5 minutes tutorial at: http://vijava.sf.net.

 WHERE TO DOWNLOAD THE LATEST RELEASE? http://vijava.sf.net